Xavier4492/spur-monocle-manager/README.md

 Creates a new Monocle loader instance.

 - `options.token: string` — Required Monocle authentication token.
+- `options.initTimeout: number` — Optional timeout in milliseconds for the script to load (default: `5000` ms).
 - `options.debug: boolean` — Optional flag to enable debug logging (default: `false`).
 - ❗ **Throws** if no token is provided.